System Design Space

 }

-R-tree/QuadTreeHeavy spatial queries in the databaseMore expensive to update under high write load.
+R-tree/QuadTreeHeavy spatial queries directly inside the databaseUpdates are more expensive, especially under higher write load.

 Main API